SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 </resource-adapter>
 ```

-Step 2 - "ConnectionURL" property has the format "tcps://__IP:Port__" (Update the value "__IP:Port__" with the actual Solace message broker message-backbone VRF IP and SMF SSL Port #, note the default SMF SSL Port is "55443).
+Step 2 - "ConnectionURL" property has the format "tcps://__IP:Port__" (Update the value "__IP:Port__" with the actual Solace event broker message-backbone VRF IP and SMF SSL Port #, note the default SMF SSL Port is "55443).

 ##### Specifying other SSL Related Configuration

-The Solace JMS API must be able to validate the server certificate of the Solace message broker in order to establish a secure connection.
+The Solace JMS API must be able to validate the server certificate of the Solace event broker in order to establish a secure connection.
 To do this, the following trust store parameters need to be provided.

-First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace message broker server certificate during connection establishment.
+First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace event broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.

 A value for the parameter "Solace_JMS_SSL_TrustStore" can be set by modifying the Solace JCA Resource Adapter configuration property "ExtendedProps".
 The configuration property value for "ExtendedProps" is comprised of a semicolon-separated list of Solace JMS parameters: